What Does FICO Stand For? What is a FICO Score?

 Like FICO scores, VantageScores are also utilized by all three of the major credit reporting agencies.
 The VantageScore credit score is another scoring model that was actually developed by TransUnion, Equifax, and Experian.

-While both scoring models use much of the same information to calculate scores.
+Both scoring models use much of the same information to calculate scores.
 FICO bases their model off the reports from the three credit bureaus to come up with one formula.
 They both use a scoring model with scores ranging between 300 and 850.

 In addition to a FICO score and VantageScore, you can also find a TransRisk Score.
 This score is also a three-digit number on a scoring model of 300 to 850.
 The TransRisk Score, however, is found with information on a TransUnion credit report and is not often used by lenders.